AllenInstitute/ARBORS/README.md

 tree_compare_test
 ------------------------------
 test code to ensure repo is running properly.
-Currently only runs length similarity function and max_depth=1.
 Ensures that a self to self similarity is equal to zero.